sgazard/elemental/README.md

 * predicted elemental composition
 * elemental analysis from experimental results
 * determining needed chemical amounts for filling in COSSH forms
 * works offline in the browser.
+No internet connection is required.
-No information is ever sent out, apart from google analytics information
+* No information is ever sent out, apart from google analytics information, which helps me to work out where people are from, and what screen sizes people are using so that I can work on this more effectively

 To use
 ======